 Funding information

 This page provides a range of different types of funding sources you can apply to.
-It's aimed particularly at the individuals and organisations with whom Arts Access Aotearoa works: creative spaces, disabled artists, Arts in Corrections practitioners, and arts organisations seeking to improve their accessibility.
+It's aimed particularly at individuals and organisations with whom Arts Access Aotearoa works: creative spaces, disabled artists, Arts in Corrections practitioners, and arts organisations seeking to improve their accessibility.

 Lists of funding sources